-If you order a tradeline on the 1st and it reports on the 20th, that tradeline is going to post in 20 days.
-The only time takes longer to post is in the scenario that you order a tradeline too close to the report date and you have to wait until the next reporting cycle (1 month plus a few days, give or take).
+Typically within 30 days.
+Each tradeline reports once per month.
+If you order a tradeline on the 1st and it reports on the 20th, that tradeline is going to be posted in 20 days.
+The only time it takes longer to post is in the scenario that you order a tradeline too close to the report date and you have to wait until the next reporting cycle (1 month plus a few days, give or take).

 So, if you order a tradeline, it should be on your report within 30 days, tops.
 If the tradelines do not post within 30 days, then the company either dropped the ball or there is something wrong with your credit report (security freezes, fraud alerts, etc.).